mar-monsalve/mar-monsalve/README.md

 ## About me

-Hello I'm a passionate learner with a key focus on C, Assembler and the other lenguages I'm being taught at University.
+Hello I'm a passionate learner with a key focus on C, Assembler and the other languages I'm being taught at University.
 I strongly believe that our customers ideas really matter.

 ## Looking Ahead